The 2017 International Conference on Computational Science and Its Applications

 Computational Science is a main pillar of most of the present research, industrial and commercial activities and plays a unique role in exploiting ICT innovative technologies.

-ICCSA 2013 has paper submission in different categories: main conference theme papers, workshop/special session papers, and poster session papers.
-The submission details for each paper category can be found at the URL http://www.iccsa.org/authors-instructions and the list of sessions at the URL: http://www.iccsa.org/sessions
+ICCSA 2017 accepts paper submission in the following categories: main Conference theme papers and Workshop papers.
+The details for each paper submission category can be found at the URL http://www.iccsa.org/Instructions-for-authors and the list of Workshops at the URL: http://www.iccsa.org/workshops.

 1. Track: Computational Methods, Algorithms and Scientific Application

 2. Track: High Performance Computing and Networks Parallel and Distributed Computing

 Grid and Semantic Grid Computing

 Web3D, Virtual and Augmented Reality

 Geology and Geophysics

 Financial and Economical Modelling